 If you’ve never done therapy before, it’s normal to feel unsure—especially as a student.
-Many people worry they’ll say the “wrong thing” or won’t know where to start.
+Many people worry they’ll say the “wrong thing,” won’t know where to start, or that their concerns aren’t “serious enough.”

 Most first sessions usually include: